 To help you manage pain throughout labor and delivery in the way that works best for you, we support you with a range of pain management options – from unmedicated births to epidurals.
 Options include:

 Since 2010, water birth has been a birthing option at Regions Hospital Family Birth Center.
 Having a water birth means planning to deliver your baby in the large hydrotherapy tub in your private room.
-But whether you’d like a water birth or not, you can always plan on using the large hydrotherapy tub in your room for laboring pain management and soaking post-delivery.
+But whether you plan on a water birth or not, you can always use the large hydrotherapy tub in your room for laboring pain management and soaking post-delivery.

 If necessary, we can perform cesarean births, which are often called C-sections.
 We believe in gentle C-section deliveries.
 This means that we believe in making C-sections more family-centered, helping moms feel like they’re part of the process.
 For you, this would mean planning skin-to-skin bonding time right away, and starting to breastfeed right away if that’s what you’d like to do.
 This approach aims to keep your partner involved early on, too.

 Many moms want to try for a vaginal birth after having a cesarean, and we have a very high rate of successful vaginal birth after cesarean (VBAC) deliveries.
 And that may be you this time around.
 If you’re interested in trying a vaginal delivery after having had a cesarean, start by talking with your OB-GYN or midwife.

 If you have a more complex pregnancy, our expert team is prepared to take care of you and your baby.
 You’ll get peace of mind knowing that Regions Hospital offers the most advanced treatments, just in case things don’t go as planned.
 Our birth center has a dedicated space for high-risk births.
 Plus, Regions Hospital is home to the east metro’s only Level 1 trauma center of adults and children, and has nationally recognized specialty care team that can deliver the highest level of care.